jchen9314/DSCI_522_jchen9314_apchiodo/doc/wine_quality_analysis_report.md

 | Sulphates            | A wine additive which can contribute to sulfur dioxide gas (S02) levels, which acts as an antimicrobial and antioxidant.                                                                         |
 | Alcohol              | The percent alcohol content of the wine.                                                                                                                                                         |

-**Table 1:** A description of the 11 physiochemical characteristics used as features to predict wine quality.
-Descriptions provided by [UCI Machine Learning](https://www.kaggle.com/uciml/red-wine-quality-cortez-et-al-2009).

 Exploratory data analysis revealed that the distribution of the data across the targets was fairly unbalanced (i.e. many wines were ranked as 5 or 6, and few wines were ranked below 5 or above 6).
-Since the ranking scale is from 0 to 10 and most of the data existed at ranks 5 and 6, we re-encoded the data such that targets less than or equal to 5 were classified as 0 (or â€œlow qualityâ€), and targets greater than 5 were classified as 1 ("high quality").
+Since the ranking scale is from 0 to 10 and most of the data existed at ranks 5 and 6, we re-encoded the data such that targets less than or equal to 5 were classified as 0 (or “low quality”), and targets greater than 5 were classified as 1 ("high quality").
 By converting this to a binary classification problem, the data became more evenly balanced between classes (Figure 1).

 **Figure 1:** A violin plot showing the distribution of alcohol on (A) each target from the original dataset , and on (B) each target from the re-encoded dataset.